evanvolgas/reflectedintelligence/_posts/2025-05-03-reflective-intelligence-in-llms.md

 **Accessible Analogy**: RLHF resembles a performer receiving audience feedback after shows.
 Over time, they internalize which elements receive applause and which don't, subtly adjusting their performance to match audience preferences without explicitly analyzing each change.

 **Performance Trade-offs**: Like Constitutional AI, RLHF's computational cost is primarily during training rather than inference.
 The trained model runs at similar speeds to non-RLHF models of comparable size.
-However, gathering and processing human feedback introduces significant human labor costs and potential biases in the feedback collection process [8].
+However, gathering and processing human feedback introduces significant human labor costs and potential biases in the feedback collection process[^9].

 ## Effectiveness of Reflection Techniques

 Across various tasks, reflective strategies have been shown to:

-- Increase math reasoning accuracy (e.g., chain-of-thought and self-consistency prompting)
+- Increase math reasoning accuracy (e.g., chain-of-thought and self-consistency prompting)[^6]

-- Improve output quality (e.g., Self-Refine improved solve rate from 22.1% to 59.0%) [4]
+- Improve output quality (e.g., Self-Refine improved solve rate from 22.1% to 59.0%)[^5]

-- Boost task performance via iterative feedback (e.g., Reflexion in ALFWorld: 97%) [2]
+- Boost task performance via iterative feedback (e.g., Reflexion in ALFWorld: 97%)[^2]

-- Help models revise incorrect answers or explain refusals more clearly (e.g., Constitutional AI) [3]
+- Help models revise incorrect answers or explain refusals more clearly (e.g., Constitutional AI)[^3]

 (For real-world applications of these reflection techniques across industries like legal, healthcare, and finance, see our [earlier article on how self-reflective AI is transforming industries](/2025/04/26/reflective-intelligence-how-self-reflective-ai-is-transforming-industries/).
 For a deeper exploration of how reflection works with memory systems in AI agents, see our [comprehensive article on memory and reflection in AI agents](/2025/04/29/memory-and-reflection-foundations-for-autonomous-ai-agents/).)